martinliu/martinliu.github.io/README.md

 # Martin's blog Souce code

+I have opened a discuess here at https://github.com/martinliu/martinliu.github.io/discussions ; pls feel free to ask me any questions.

 ## To Do

 - [Done] need a tags page
 - [Done] add friends page
 - [Done] add my course page
-- [doing] 增加评论功能, trying to add saticman comment systeml.
+- [doing] trying to add saticman comment systeml.
 Have to connect heroku app with Github app

 ## Acknowledgements